Huangfu Song: Yellow Turban Rebellion

 After the quelling of the Yellow Turban rebellion, Emperor Ling changed the era name to Zhongping.
 Huangfu Song recommended that one year's worth of taxes from Ji province be used as assistance for refugees who had been displaced by the rebellion; Emperor Ling agreed.
-The people chanted, "China is in chaos; cities become rubble.
+The people chanted, "[The] Tianxia is in chaos; cities become rubble.
 Mothers cannot protect their children, while wives lose their husbands.
 It is because of Huangfu that we are able to live in peace."